gabrielcolson/botui-react/README.md

 }
 ```

-For more examples, you can refer to the BotUI documentation : docs.botui.org
+For more examples, you can refer to the [BotUI documentation](https://docs.botui.org).

 ## License